UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 #### Numbered lists

 Numbered lists are for lists where the order is important.
-A How To Guide should include at least one numbered list.
+A How To Guide will usually include at least one numbered list.
 Generally speaking, items in a numbered list will be complete sentences, so they should end with a full stop.
 Include an empty line in between each item in the list.

 1. Do this.

 2. Then this.

-3. And finally, this
+3. And finally, this.

    - you can include